openKolibri/klais-16/readme.md

 ![IMG-STM8S003]

 #### Power supply
 The input power is rated at `5V`, and the current drawn is dependent on the number of lit LEDs and the color of the display.
 Each segment has 100 uF + 10 uF of bulk capacitance, as well as decoupling on all the chips so it should be robust against a unstable power supply.
 There is no reverse polarity or overvoltage protection as that is the responsibility of the intergrator.
-The table below shows some current draws, with the full table of all the models and charachters [available][asciiCurr] along with mesurement metadology.
+The table below shows some current draws, with the full table of all the models and charachters [available][asciiCurrent] along with mesurement metadology.

 Maximum power draw is 1.6W at max brightness and all segments lit.
 Temperature rise above ambient after two hours is [temp rise].